-I am a political sociologist at the University of Amsterdam, where I work as Assistant Professor in the Department of Political Science.
+I am a political sociologist at the University of Amsterdam, where I work as an Assistant Professor in the Department of Political Science.
 Previously, I was Assistant Professor in the Department of Sociology at Utrecht University and postdoctoral researcher at the Amsterdam Institute for Inequality Studies (AMCIS) of the University of Amsterdam.
 In 2013 I received my PhD degree (cum laude) from the Amsterdam Institute for Social Science Research (AISSR).
 My dissertation, titled “A Populist Zeitgeist?
 The Impact of Populism on Parties, Media and the Public in Western Europe”, won the annual dissertation award of the Dutch and Flemish political science associations (NKWP/VPW).
 I received a VENI grant from the Netherlands Organisation for Scientific Research (NWO) for the research project “Building or Burning Bridges?
 Social Polarization and the Pervasiveness of Pro- and Anti-Immigration Messages”.

 In general, my research focuses on the causes and consequences of populism and radicalism.
 I am, together with Bert Bakker and Gijs Schumacher, co-director of the Hot Politics Lab – an interdisciplinary research group combining experiments, physiological measurement and automated text analysis to analyze the role of emotions, personality and language in politics.
-My work is published in the European Journal of Political Research, Comparative Political Studies, European Union Politics, Party Politics, West European Politics, Electoral Studies, Political Studies, the European Political Science Review, Government and Opposition, Nations and Nationalism and Politics and Governance.
+My work is published in the European Journal of Political Research, Comparative Political Studies, Economic Policy, European Union Politics, Party Politics, West European Politics, Electoral Studies, Political Studies, the European Political Science Review, Government and Opposition, Nations and Nationalism and Politics and Governance.
 Together with Tjitske Akkerman and Sarah de Lange I co-edited the book “Radical Right-Wing Populist Parties in Western Europe” (Routledge).

 I am co-founder, co-editor and regular contributor of the Dutch political science blog Stuk Rood Vlees, and I regularly write about my research in newspapers and magazines and on weblogs.
 My Dutch work has appeared, for instance, in NRC Handelsblad, de Volkskrant, Trouw and De Groene Amsterdammer.
 My English work has been published in The Guardian, the Washington Post, Newsweek, and on the European Politics and Policy (EUROPP) Blog of the London School of Economics.

 Click here for my full CV.